DanielPickens/KubeSheet/README.md

 cobra init --package-name kubewrap
 ```

 It will initialize the “kubewrap” project with cobra the library.
-You can observe that it created a few files in the project.

 # Folder structure after cobra